 The central narrative concerns Caleb, the young man who became far-right radicalized by YouTube and then came back from the brink.
-The origin story for Caleb is clear: He watched a video by right-wing propagandist SM that the algorithm recommended him, then watched a bunch more, then saw that creator go on Joe Rogan's podcast and got hooked on the larger alternative media ecosystem.
+The origin story for Caleb is clear: he watched a video by right-wing propagandist SM that the algorithm recommended him, then watched a bunch more, then saw that creator go on Joe Rogan's podcast and got hooked on the larger alternative media ecosystem.

-The relevant analytic question for the Rabbit Hole hypothesis is this: How different would the recommendation algorithm have to have been to prevent Caleb's radicalization?
+The relevant analytic question for the rabbit hole hypothesis is this: how different would the recommendation algorithm have to have been to prevent Caleb's radicalization?

 A longer-term perspective on political communication reminds us that audiences were exposed to new content even in the absence of recommendation algorithms.
-This task used to be performed by humans, surfacing and recommending all kinds of media.
+This task used to be (and still is, to a large degree) by humans, surfacing and recommending all kinds of media.
 Given that SM was a popular YouTuber at the time, is it realistic that any recommendation system - algorithmic or not - would have prevented Caleb from ever seeing one of these videos?
 That world sounds radically removed from the one in which we live.

-Another implication of the Rabbit Hole hypothesis is that the algorithm matters because it keeps someone watching a certain type of content.
-This theory involves very little user agency, a completely passive person who continues to neglect to navigate away from videos they do not in fact want to watch.
+Another implication of the rabbit hole hypothesis is that the algorithm matters because it keeps someone watching a certain type of content.
+This theory involves very little user agency, a completely passive person who continues to neglects to navigate away from videos they do not in fact want to watch.
 Compare, also, YouTube to earlier "recommendation algorithms."

-For example, the "recommendation algorithm" employed by a given channel on broadcast television is: Choose one program to show after another.
+For example, the "recommendation algorithm" employed by a given channel on broadcast television is: choose one program to show after another.
 How different would Caleb's experience have been if YouTube's algorithm was the same as Fox News'?
-Or alternatively, if after watching SM once, Caleb had navigated to SM's account and just watched all of his videos?
+Or alternatively, if after watching SM once Caleb had navigated to his account and just watched all of his videos?
 Not very different, is my prediction.